 Reaching Chitkul will be a never-forget journey.
 The thrilling adventure is unmatchable, thanks to the high escalation on the mountains in crossing different valleys of the Kinnaur region.
 The lush green of the forested mountains complemented by the cobalt blue of the skies almost makes one forget the insanely difficult roads.
 There is a reason they are called the most treacherous roads in the world.

 Personally, the trip on Manali Leh highway seemed easier in comparison to the trip to Chitkul and further to Spiti Valley!
-This is primarily due to the fact that in the Manali-Leh road trip, you’re usually driving close to the river bed unless you’re ascending for some massive mountain pass.
+This difficulty is primarily because, in the Manali-Leh road trip, you’re usually driving close to the river bed unless you’re ascending for some massive mountain pass.
 In comparison, for the Kinnaur Trip, the roads are carved at higher points of the hills, always more enthralling.

 What are your opinions on this?
 Which is the more difficult drive – Kinnaur – Spiti or Manali Leh Highway ??
 Comment below!